cfengine/documentation/reference/promise-types/edit_line/insert_lines.markdown

 By parameterizing the editing bundle, one can make generic and reusable editing bundles.

-Note: When inserting multiple lines anchored to a particular place in a file, be careful with your intuition.
+Note: When inserting multiple lines [anchored][anchored] to a particular place in a file, be careful with your intuition.
 If your intention is to insert a set of lines in a given order after a marker, then the following is
 incorrect: